 Mittasch and his coworkers prepared a methanol containing mixture from synthesis gas(CO+H2) with Fe catalyst in 1913 at BASF.
-In 1923, the German chemist Matthias Pier, working for BASF also developed a highly selective catalytic reaction to convert synthesis gas (a mixture of carbon monoxide and hydrogen derived from coke and used as the source of hydrogen in synthetic ammonia production) into methanol.
+In 1923, the German chemist Matthias Pier, working for BASF also, developed a highly selective catalytic reaction to convert synthesis gas (a mixture of carbon monoxide and hydrogen derived from coke and used as the source of hydrogen in synthetic ammonia production) into methanol.

-Pressure 25 - 35 MPa Temperatures of about 400°C. Catalyst $ZnO/Cr_2O_3$ on alumina
+Pressure 25 - 35 MPa Temperatures of about 400°C. Catalyst ZnO/Cr_2O_3 on alumina

-In 1966, ICI developed as first a route for methanol synthesis in which sulfur free synthesis gas containing a high proportion of carbon dioxide was reacted on highly selective copper oxide catalysts.
+In 1966, ICI developed as first a route for methanol synthesis in which sulfur free synthesis gas (based on natural gas) containing a high proportion of carbon dioxide was reacted on highly selective copper oxide catalysts.